Experimental Analysis of Large-scale Learnable Vector Storage Compression: Experiments and Analysis

 \subsubsection{Embedding Quality}

-\textbf{INT8/16, (Mag)SVD, Pruning achieve best EM scores under large memory budget, while (Mag)PQ achieve best EM scores under small memory budget.} INT8/16 and PQ have been implemented in the well-known embedding search library Faiss~\cite{DBLP:journals/tbd/JohnsonDJ21} due to their excellent embedding quality.
-MagPQ shows similar or even better performance than PQ with less memory, demonstrating the effects of magnitude-aware compression.
-MagSVD is also comparable to SVD and has better compression capability.
-TT uses two SVD decompositions, which greatly degrades performance.
+\textbf{INT8/16, (Mag)SVD, Pruning achieve best EM scores under large memory budgets, while (Mag)PQ achieve best EM scores under small memory budgets.} INT8/16 and PQ have been implemented in the well-known embedding search library Faiss~\cite{DBLP:journals/tbd/JohnsonDJ21} due to their effectiveness.
+MagPQ and MagSVD show comparable performance to PQ and SVD with less memory, thanks to magnitude-aware compression.
+TT uses two SVDs, which greatly degrades performance.
 Dedup's block-wise deduplication may not perform well on this retrieval-related task.